-Under the supervision and with the participation of our management, including the Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of April 30, 2023 based upon "Internal Control - Integrated Framework" (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
-Based on criteria described in "Internal Control - Integrated Framework" (2013) issued by COSO, our management concluded that our internal control over financial reporting was effective as of April 30, 2023.
-Management has excluded its fiscal 2023 acquisitions of Construction Supply of Southwest Florida, Inc., Tanner Bolt and Nut, Inc., Blair Building Materials, Inc. and Engler, Meier and Justus, Inc. from its assessment of internal control over financial reporting as of April 30, 2023 because these companies were acquired during the fiscal year and there was not sufficient time to assess the design and effectiveness of their key internal controls prior to the conclusion of management's evaluation.
-Total assets of these acquisitions represented approximately 2%, or \$81.0 million, and total revenues represented approximately 0.4%, or \$23.3 million, of the related consolidated financial statement amounts as of and for the year ended April 30, 2023.
+Under the supervision and with the participation of our management, including the Chief Executive Officer and Chief Financial Officer, we conducted an evaluation of the effectiveness of our internal control over financial reporting as of April 30, 2024 based upon "Internal Control - Integrated Framework" (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+Based on criteria described in "Internal Control - Integrated Framework" (2013) issued by COSO, our management concluded that our internal control over financial reporting was effective as of April 30, 2024.
+Management has excluded its fiscal 2024 acquisitions of Jawl Lumber Corporation, AMW Construction Supply, LLC and Kamco Supply Corporation and affiliates from its assessment of internal control over financial reporting as of April 30, 2024 because these companies were acquired during the fiscal year and there was not sufficient time to assess the design and effectiveness of their key internal controls prior to the conclusion of management's evaluation.
+Total assets of these acquisitions represented approximately 12%, or \$443.9 million, and total revenues represented approximately 1%, or \$71.5 million, of the related consolidated financial statement amounts as of and for the year ended April 30, 2024.

-The effectiveness of the Company's internal control over financial reporting as of April 30, 2023 has been audited by the Company's independent registered public accounting firm, as stated in their report which is included herein.
+The effectiveness of the Company's internal control over financial reporting as of April 30, 2024 has been audited by the Company's independent registered public accounting firm, as stated in their report which is included herein.